 “Genomic” and “genetic” are often used interchangeably in popular media and common speech.
-However, in breast cancer diagnostic testing, genomic and genetic testing have specific meanings.
+However, in breast cancer diagnostic testing, genomic and genetic testing have different meanings.

 Genomic Testing of Breast Cancer

 Genomic testing is done on the tumor tissue itself.
-It provides you and your doctor information on how your specific cancer is behaving: Is your breast cancer aggressive and needs aggressive treatment, or is it less aggressive and will it respond to a milder form of therapy?
+It provides you and your doctor information on how your specific cancer is behaving: Is your breast cancer likely to have spread beyond the breast and lymph nodes?

-In comparison, genetic testing is often used when speaking about hereditary disease.
-It is the presence of a defective gene that indicates your inherent risk for developing a disease.
-For instance, the presence of a defective BRCA gene is best known for 50% chance (1 in 2) of passing to the next generation an increased susceptibility for developing breast cancer.1
+In comparison, genetic testing is done on normal cells, from blood, saliva, or buccal swab (cheek swab) and is often used when speaking about hereditary disease.
+It is the presence of a defective gene that indicates whether you have an inherent risk for developing a disease.
+For instance, being found to have a defective BRCA gene means you have an increased risk of breast cancer, and a 50% chance (1 in 2) of passing this gene to the next generation.1

 American Cancer Society: https://www.cancer.gov/about-cancer/causes-prevention/genetics/brca-fact-sheet